The Word on the Herd for Jan. 18

-Walsh enters his second season as Marshall Swimming and Diving's assistant coach.
-Walsh comes to Marshall after working as the assistant coach and assistant aquatics director at Albright College this past year.
+Walsh enters his third season as Marshall Swimming and Diving's assistant coach.

-In Walsh's first season as the assistant swim coach at Albright, the men set eleven school records and the women set four school records.
-The men produced three NCAA B qualifying times and the David B. Eavenson Most Outstanding Swimmer Award this season.
+During his time at Albright College, the men set eleven school records and the women set four school records.
+The men produced three NCAA B qualifying times and the David B. Eavenson Most Outstanding Swimmer Award that season.
 Both men's and women's swimming teams won the 2013 MAC Championship.
 He was also part of the staff that received Men's and Women's Coach of the Year award.

-Prior to Albright College, Walsh was the graduate assistant at Bloomsburg University while receiving his Masters degree.
-His role at Bloomsburg included implementing dryland and lifting programs for the sprint and mid-distance groups as well as on-deck coaching responsibilities.
-While coaching at Bloomsburg, both programs had set numerous team records and NCAA B cuts.
-Bridget Hilferty, distance specialist, qualified for Division II NCAAs and reached All-American status in 2012.
+Prior to joining the Lions staff, Walsh spent time as the graduate assistant at Bloomsburg University.
+Walsh pioneered and implemented the dryland and weight training programs for the sprint and mid-distance groups as well as on-deck coaching responsibilities.
+While coaching at Bloomsburg, both programs had set numerous team records and NCAA B cuts and qualified Bridget Hilferty for the Division II NCAA Championship and reached All-American status in 2012.

-Walsh was a high school All-American at Pocono Mountain West High School, and also set several club records as a youth swimmer at the Pocono Family YMCA.
+Originally from Northeast Pennsylvania, Walsh was a high school All-American at Pocono Mountain West High School and set numerous club records as a youth swimmer at the Pocono Family YMCA.